sarabeshVmware/spring-petclinic/README.md

 go run create-package-repo.go main <tag for tap repo>

-Note: While adding/modifying package CRs, If the product is released to User groups only in Tanzunet, Please add **VMware Internal Early Access group** to the product early group on TanzuNet so that TAP team can validate it.
+Note: While adding/modifying package CRs, If the product is released to User groups only in Tanzunet, Please add **DAP Internal Users** and **VMware Internal Early Access group** to the product early group on TanzuNet so that TAP team can validate it.